-Pregnancy diagnosis
+2.9 Pregnancy diagnosis

-The conception was detected by trans-abdominal ultrasonography after 45 to 60 days of insemination using an ultrasound scanner, DRAMIŃSKI ANIMAL profi, Poland.
+The conception was detected by trans-abdominal ultrasonography 45 to 60 days after insemination using an ultrasound scanner, DRAMIŃSKI ANIMAL profi, Poland.

-Data analysis
+2.10 Data analysis

 Data are presented as percentages.
-The Chi-square statistic of SPSS var.
-22 was used to assess differences among percentages of pregnancy rates in different methods of transcervical artificial insemination.
-The significance level was defined as a p-value < 0.05.
+The Chi-square statistic in SPSS ver.
+22 was used to assess differences among percentages of pregnancy rates for the alternative methods of transcervical artificial insemination.
+Significance was called for p-value < 0.05.